wellcomecollection/docs/rfcs/060-offsite-item-requesting/README.md

 - Addition of a new access method for items that are requested online to be viewed offsite
 - Items API to discriminate using Sierra data as in phase 1
 - User flow in frontend app and/or APIs to be determined using the new access method

+For these items there will be an API-consumer-facing indication that the item is to be viewed offsite, in the form of the access method - but this will not give any details about the specifics of that location.
+As with Phase 1, the specifics will be determined by business logic held in the Items API, which has access to the Sierra data.